What Should I Pack For Germany In December? (Get My List)

 - Winter hats.
 Be sure to bring hats that will cover your ears.
 You lose most of your body heat through the crown of your head, so when it comes to keeping warm everywhere from the Bavarian Alps to the Black Forest, you're going to want to wear a toboggan.

-- Waterproof boots.
+- Waterproof boots (Amazon link).
 Possibly one of the most important packing items in a German winter wardrobe--nobody likes wet feet.
 Pairing these with merino socks will keep your toes toasty whether you're sleighing or shopping the Christmas markets.

 - A winter jacket.
 It's preferable that this jacket also be waterproof so it can double as a raincoat.
 Try to choose a jacket that is fairly thin with a low profile while still containing strong insulation, so that it stays warm while also taking up less space in your luggage.